Which country is cheaper, Portugal or Greece?

 Mykonos: There are many world class luxury resorts on the island that offer a variety of amenities including pools, restaurants, and spas.
 Popular options include Myconian Avaton Resort, Myconian Imperial Resort and Villas, and Myconian Utopia Resort.

-Portugal is a popular resort destination that attracts visitors from everywhere.
+Portugal is known as a popular and fun resort destination.
 With such a long stretch of coastline, beach resorts are very common.
 Towns in the Algarve such as Portimao and Albufiera have smaller hotels, but if you travel out of the towns along the coastline you'll find larger beach resorts, some of which are all-inclusive.
 The same can be said for the smaller towns on the Atlantic coast, where historic fishing villages are mingled with larger resort properties.
 While some of these larger resorts are adult-only, most are family-friendly, and a range of prices and luxury is offered.

 Faro: Popular resorts include Vila Vita Parc Resort and Spa, Conrad Algarve, and Tivoli Carvoeiro.